Table of Contents[Hide][Show]

-Disney World parks can be a magical experience for toddler-to-preschool-age children.
+But the Disney World parks can be a magical experience for toddler-to-preschool-age children.
 At that age, princesses are REAL and everything is so very MAGICAL.
 Character meals blow their tiny little minds.
-Take advantage of those first time visit photo opportunities!
+Take advantage of those first-time visit photo opportunities!
 The pictures you take will create a lifetime of memories and your little chatterbox will relive every detail of every encounter for years to come.
 Disney with toddlers is a magical vacation.

-SheBuysTravel Tip: You can now book Disney vacations up to 500 days in advance!
-That means you can book now for visits in 2023.
-All it takes is a $200 down payment.
-The balance isn’t due until 30 days prior to travel.
-You can get details on this, as well as help booking, from our partners at Get Away Today.
-Not only does the company have the lowest prices, it offers a best price guarantee.
+SheBuysTravel Tip: Need help planning your Disney vacation?
+Contact our partners at Get Away Today.
+Not only does the company have the lowest prices, it offers a best-price guarantee.
 If you ever find park tickets cheaper, Get Away Today won’t just match the price, the company will beat it.

 1. Costumes are abundant at Disney parks.